 To keep the wick from shifting as the wax cools, I like create a small hole in a piece of masking tape and feed the wick through it.
 I then center the wick in the candle container and press the ends of the tape to the sides of the container.
 You can also hold the wick in the place with the help of a large clothespin placed over the top if the container.

-Pour the wax into the container, add any fresh or dried herbs for looks, and let the candle cool overnight.
-When you’re ready to light it, make sure to trim the wick to keep it from smoking or burning the wax.
+Let the candle cool overnight.
+When you're ready to light it, make sure to trim the wick to keep it from smoking or burning the wax.

 Beeswax Candle FAQ